+

 Role-based authorization

+Authorization information determines whether a caller has the necessary privileges to request a service.
 Web resource access from a web client is handled by a web collaborator.
-The EJB resource access from a Java client, whether an enterprise bean or a servlet, is handled by an EJB collaborator.
-The EJB collaborator and the web collaborator extract the client credentials from the object request broker (ORB) current object.
-The client credentials are set during the authentication process as received credentials in the ORB current object.
-The resource and the received credentials are presented to the WSAccessManager access manager to check whether access is permitted to the client for accessing the requested resource.
+EJB resource access from a Java client is handled by an EJB collaborator.
+Both collaborators extract the client credentials from the current object request broker (ORB) object.
+Client credentials are set during the authentication process and are presented to the WSAccessManager access manager, which checks whether access is permitted to the client for the requested resource.

 The access manager module contains two main modules:

+WebSphere Application Server uses the J2EE authorization model.
 During the assembly of an application, permission to invoke methods is granted to one or more roles.
 A role is a set of permissions; for example, in a banking application, roles can include teller, supervisor, clerk, and other industry-related positions.
 The teller role is associated with permissions to run methods related to managing the money in an account, such as the withdraw and deposit methods.
 The teller role is not granted permission to close accounts; this permission is given to the supervisor role.
 The application assembler defines a list of method permissions for each role.
 This list is stored in the deployment descriptor for the application.
 With Java EE7 and later, a special role name "**" is introduced.
 This role indicates that the access is granted when a user is authenticated.

+During the deployment of an application, real users or groups of users are assigned to the roles.
+When a user is assigned to a role, the user gets all the method permissions granted to that role.
 The application deployer does not need to understand the individual methods.
 By assigning roles to methods, the application assembler simplifies the job of the application deployer.
 Instead of working with a set of methods, the deployer works with the roles, which represent semantic groupings of the methods.

 Users can be assigned to more than one role; the permissions granted to the user are the union of the permissions granted to each role.
 Additionally, if the authentication mechanism supports the grouping of users, these groups can be assigned to roles.
 Assigning a group to a role has the same effect as assigning each individual user to the role.